FreeRADIUS/freeradius-server/doc/modules/mschap.rst

 N.B. this could be fixed, if we wanted to pull in something like iconv.

 In addition, you should beware of Cleartext-Password when using SQL;
-any password character not in safe-characters will be encoded as a hex number, e.g. =20.
+any password character not in safe_characters will be encoded as a hex number, e.g. =20.

 Password changes over EAP